johnnywell/linear-test/README.md

 # Linear Test

-Testing the workflow using [Linear](https://linear.app) and GitHub integration.
+Testing the new workflow using [Linear](https://linear.app) and GitHub integration.